pivotal-cf/metric-registrar-examples/README.md

 cf tail -f --envelope-type=counter <APP_NAME>
 ```

-To look at all the guages emitted by an app, run:
+To look at all the gauges emitted by an app, run:

 ```
-cf tail -f --envelope-type=guage <APP_NAME>
+cf tail -f --envelope-type=gauge <APP_NAME>
 ```